 Please note, this award was previously named the Undergraduate Research Mentoring (URM) award.
 Nothing has changed except the name of the award.

 Who Is Eligible to Be Nominated?

 - We anticipate giving out four awards: two to junior faculty (Assistant or Lecturer rank — 6 years or less) and two to senior faculty (Professor, Associate, or Lecturer rank — more than 6 years) affiliated with Computer Science, Information Technology, and closely related fields at Associate, Baccalaureate, Master’s, and Doctoral Colleges and Universities.

-- diversity and inclusion of undergraduate researchers, particularly women
+- diversity and inclusion of undergraduate researchers, particularly women and historically underrepresented groups

 - mentoring impact on student(s)